Buyer's Guide

 The Ice Barrel 400 ($1,199) is the best outdoor cold plunge.
 Its UV-resistant recycled polymer was literally designed for outdoor use, requires no electricity (no outdoor outlet needed), and the upright design with included lid keeps leaves and debris out.
 For a premium outdoor setup with chiller, the Plunge All-In ($4,990) is rated for outdoor use and handles temperature extremes.

-• Best outdoor no-chiller: Ice Barrel 400 — $1,199, UV-resistant
+• Best outdoor no-chiller: Ice Barrel 400, $1,199, UV-resistant

-• Best outdoor with chiller: Plunge All-In — $4,990, all-weather rated
+• Best outdoor with chiller: Plunge All-In, $4,990, all-weather rated

-• Best outdoor mid-range: Arctic Warriors — $2,499, insulated cover included
+• Best outdoor mid-range: Arctic Warriors, $2,499, insulated cover included

 Ice Barrel 400

 The Ice Barrel was built for outside.
 UV-resistant polymer that won't fade, crack, or degrade in direct sunlight.
 No electrical components that rain can damage.
 The barrel shape sheds water naturally and the lid keeps the elements out.
-In cooler climates, outdoor ambient temperatures do part of the cooling work for you — many Ice Barrel users in northern states don't need ice at all from October through April.
+In cooler climates, outdoor ambient temperatures do part of the cooling work for you, and many Ice Barrel users in northern states don't need ice at all from October through April.

 Pros